salewski/terraform/website/docs/configuration/resources.html.md

 for each resource type, but this standard set of verbs is common across them all.

-The "meta-arguments" within `resource` blocks, documented in the sections below, allow some details of this standard resource behavior to be customized on a per-resource basis.
+The meta-arguments within `resource` blocks, documented in the sections below, allow some details of this standard resource behavior to be customized on a per-resource basis.